hoplaahei/hoplaahei.github.io/_posts/2014-05-26-PC-BSD-Installation.md

 ## RELEASE

-This is the stabler version that the main site links to.
+This is the stablest version linked to from the front page.
 It only receives security updates and bug fixes between each major release.
 It is not a rolling release, meaning you will have to instruct PC-BSD to upgrade to the next release.

 ## STABLE